lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 To use this target, install Python 3 on your machine.
 See [downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download).

 **NOTE:** The Python target requires a C implementation of Python (nicknamed CPython).
 This is what you will get if you use the above link, or with most of the alternative Python installations such as Anaconda.
-See [this](https://www.python.org/download/alternatives/) for more details.
+See [Python download alternatives](https://www.python.org/download/alternatives/) for more details.

 The Python reactor target relies on `setuptools` to be able to compile a [Python C extension](https://docs.python.org/3/extending/extending.html) for each LF